quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 To allow for changes in server configuration, clients MUST set the QUIC Bit if the token was provided more than 7 days prior.
-If a client does not set the QUIC Bit, then it is possible that a server will drop packets if it is not longer able to accept them, resulting in connection failures.
+If a client does not set the QUIC Bit, then it is possible that a server will drop packets if it is no longer able to accept them, resulting in connection failures.

 A server MUST clear the QUIC bit only after processing transport parameters from